axoflow/axosyslog-core-docs/content/shared/chunk/table-logflags-routing-filters.md

 drop-unmatched

 This flag means that the message is dropped along a log path when it does not match a filter or is discarded by a parser.
-Without using the `drop-unmatched` flag, {{% productparam "abbrev" %}} would continue to process the message along alternative paths.
+Without using the `drop-unmatched` flag, {{% param "product.abbrev" %}} would continue to process the message along alternative paths.

 fallback